Fed's Williams, Lockhart, Plosser say no to QE3

-SANTA BARBARA, California (Reuters) - Three top U.S. Federal Reserve officials on Thursday said they would not favor more monetary policy easing unless economic conditions took a turn for the worse.
+SANTA BARBARA, Calif., May 3 (Reuters) - Three top U.S. Federal Reserve officials on Thursday said they would not favor more monetary policy easing unless economic conditions took a turn for the worse.

 The jobless rate, which has come down sharply in recent months, would need to be stuck at above 8 percent, “not just for a few months” to require a third round of quantitative easing, known as QE3, San Francisco Fed President John Williams said.